fl0at/ssh_configurator/README.md

 That's it!

-If any of your source files changed, you'll get a shiny new `~/.ssh/config`.
+If any of your source files have changed, you'll get a shiny new `~/.ssh/config`.
 Otherwise, no time will be wasted.
 Science!©

 #### Automating it

 You can write up git hooks around something like `git diff "HEAD@{1}" --name-only | grep -q "$FILE"` to warn when your desired file or files change.
 Other VCSes will likely have similar commands available.
 PRs welcome!

 You can also use `crontab` but that seems silly to me.
 Still, it takes all sorts!